leematos/mixxxml/README.md

     load(template.xml):

-will make the following xml:
+This outputs the following xml:

     <Template src="skin:template.xml"/>

-If you wanted to pass variables into this template you could do the following:
+If you wanted to pass variables into this template you could do it like this:

     load(template.xml):
       Set():